Learn about the benefits you could claim if you are the parent or guardian of a blind or partially sighted child.

-Social Security Scotland is taking control of some of the benefits administered by the Department for Work and Pensions, this means from 22 November 2021, anyone living in Scotland should now claim Child Disability Payment (administered by Social Security Scotland) instead of DLA (administered by the Department of Work and Pensions).
+Social Security Scotland is replacing some benefits administered by the department for Work and Pensions, with their own benefits.
+This means from 22 November 2021, anyone living in Scotland should now claim Child Disability Payment (administered by Social Security Scotland) instead of DLA (administered by the Department of Work and Pensions).

 For anyone already in receipt of Disability Living Allowance for a child, the process of transferring cases to Child Disability Payment has now started.
-The process is being managed by Social Security Scotland and claimants do not have to take any action and will be contacted at the point that their claim is being transferred.
 The process is being carried out in stages and those with more than one child in receipt of Disability Living Allowance will have their oldest child’s award transferred first.